Laura-lc/project/README.md

 		The function names and variable names replacement scripts for each programming group are shown in the following files:

-			a) FunVarReplacementForPython.ipynb
-			b) FunVarReplacementForC.ipynb
+			FunVarReplacementForPython.ipynb,  FunVarReplacementForC.ipynb
-			c) FunVarReplacementForJavaScript.ipynb
-			d) FunVarReplacementForJava.ipynb
+			FunVarReplacementForJavaScript.ipynb,  FunVarReplacementForJava.ipynb

 		The file names, constant names and bug numbers replacement scripts for all projects (all four programming language projects) are shown in the following files:

-			a) replaceFileNames.ipynb
-			b) replaceConstants.ipynb
-			c) replaceBugNumbers.ipynb
+			replaceFileNames.ipynb,  replaceConstants.ipynb,  replaceBugNumbers.ipynb

 		To do the name entity replacement for each language group, the order to run the scripts should be: FunVarReplacement – replaceFileNames – replaceConstants – replaceBugNumbers

 - **2.1.5  Decision tree**

 		After running our feature extraction scripts, we had a set of features along with their features dimension values.

 		We separated the data into a training set versus a testing set and used the training set to train a decision tree classifier using sklearn module with entropy as splitting criterion.

 		The scripts for building the decision tree is shown in buildingDecisionTree.ipynb